Location: Tena, Ecuador

 Duration: Minimum 4 weeks (flexible for min.
 2 weeks depending on intern’s qualifications), Maximum 1 year

 Start Dates: Project is ongoing, and you can join at any time, depending upon availability

 Cost: $450 for the 1st week + $250 for each additional week (2 month minimum is recommended) – see ‘Costs’ tab for further details

-- Live with one of the midwives and her family in a rural community home stay
+- Live with one of the midwives and her family in a rural community or at the birthing center

 - Keywords: traditional medicine internship, herbalism, ethnobotany, clinic, midwifery, hospital placement, flexible serious internship, public health, medicine, emergency medicine, traditional healing, indigenous rights, agroforestry, biodiversity, sustainable development, research, community development, economic development, climate change, women’s empowerment.

 The Amazon rainforest is one of the most biodiverse ecosystems in the world, with over 40,000 plant species and 2.5 million insect species!
 Also, many species of Amazonian flora and fauna have medicinal properties, and about 25 percent of pharmaceutical drugs are derived from the rainforest.
 The main indigenous group in the region, the Kichwa nation, is known for their midwives who use natural healing and plant medicine for maternal care and births.
 Despite the existence of both traditional and Western medicine, this province has disproportionate access to healthcare and a lack of resources for expecting mothers, maternal care, and postpartum care; the province also has higher rates of infant mortality compared to other provinces in Ecuador.

 Interns work with an association of indigenous midwives who are working to preserve their culture and traditional birthing practices by receiving patients, visitors, and volunteers at their birthing center.